 11. Disclose Everything

 Smart sellers are proactive.
-They either fix what needs fixing or if there are problems, they disclose each and every known defect on the Property Disclosure Statement.
+They either fix what needs fixing or if there are problems, they disclose defects on the Property Disclosure Statement.
 By doing so, lawsuits can be prevented.

 12. Creating the Auction Effect